gclayburg/dockerPreparePlugin/README.md

 2017-09-18 18:09:14.437  INFO 14774 --- [       Thread-3] o.s.j.e.a.AnnotationMBeanExporter        : Unregistering JMX-exposed beans on shutdown
 ```

 Notice the output generated when we stopped the app.
 Our ctrl-c on the terminal sent a SIGINT to our application which was able to trap this and [perform some standard spring boot cleanup action](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-spring-application.html#boot-features-application-exit).
-In the default case here, a JMX bean cleaned up itself.
+In the default case here, a JMX bean cleaned up after itself.

 This is just a simple spring boot application that runs an embedded Tomcat server with our simple app along with all its dependencies.
 Everything we need is in this one jar file - well everything except the JVM to run it and supporting OS libraries.
 Docker to the rescue!